teadrinker/microw8-c-example/README.md

 This is a C example for [MicroW8](https://exoticorn.github.io/microw8/), including build scripts, util funcs.
 Music player and visualization using [Micromod](https://github.com/martincameron/micromod) by Martin Cameron.

-I do not really know much in depth about Clang or web assembly, so consider this random hacks and notes from the development of our demo [RE:FORM](https://demozoo.org/productions/371274/).
+I do not really know much in depth about Clang or WebAssembly, so consider this random hacks and notes from the development of our demo [RE:FORM](https://demozoo.org/productions/371274/).